JuroOravec/crawlee-one/docs/playbook-07-caching.md

 With the above configuration we achieved the following:

 - New entries will be saved, old will be skipped
-- If entry was already found in cache, all Requests that follow are dropped and will not be processed
+- If entry was already found in cache, all Requests that follow are skipped and will not be processed

 > NOTE: This setup made a few assumptions, which may be different in your case:
 >